-One of the jobs of the liver is to process bilirubin, a yellow pigment formed when red blood cells in the body break down.
+One of the liver’s jobs is to process bilirubin, a yellow pigment formed when red blood cells in the body break down.
 Normally, the bilirubin passes from the liver, through the bile duct to the bowel, and then out of the body in faeces (poo).

 With liver cancer, bilirubin sometimes builds up in the blood.
-This can be because the cancer has blocked a bile duct, the liver is not working properly (progressive liver function failure), or the liver has been replaced by widespread tumour.
+This can be because the cancer has blocked a bile duct, the liver is not working properly, or the liver has been replaced by widespread tumour.
 The build-up of bilirubin in the blood is known as jaundice.
-It can cause yellowish skin and whites of the eyes, itchy skin, pale faeces or dark urine.
+It can cause yellowing of the skin and whites of the eyes, pale faeces, dark urine and itchy skin.

 View the Cancer Council NSW editorial policy.